BillJr99/Ursinus-CS475-Spring2021/_pages/Activities/activity-physical.md

         <a title="Zephyris at the English language Wikipedia, CC BY-SA 3.0 &lt;http://creativecommons.org/licenses/by-sa/3.0/&gt;, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:CAT5e_Cable.jpg"><img width="512" alt="CAT5e Cable" src="https://upload.wikimedia.org/wikipedia/commons/thumb/d/d1/CAT5e_Cable.jpg/512px-CAT5e_Cable.jpg"></a>
       title: "Wired Ethernet"
       questions:
-        - "What are some ways an ethernet cable can be multiplexed to support faster throughput (or more &quot;lanes&quot;)?"
+        - "What are some ways an Ethernet cable can be multiplexed to support faster throughput (or more &quot;lanes&quot;)?"
         - "What do you think are the speed limiting factors for throughput on an Ethernet cable?"
-        - "In a twisted-pair cable such as CAT5e or CAT6 Ethernet, there are two cables for each ethernet connector pin (each of these pins has a pin connector and a ring connector).
+        - "In a twisted-pair cable such as CAT5e or CAT6 Ethernet, there are two cables for each Ethernet connector pin (each of these pins has a pin connector and a ring connector).
 How might differential voltages on these lines be used to identify a 1 or a 0 bit?"
         - "Do you think thicker copper wire can support higher frequency RF oscillations?
 What effect would this have on throughput?"
     - model: |
         <a title="Andrei Stroe, CC BY-SA 3.0 &lt;http://creativecommons.org/licenses/by-sa/3.0/&gt;, via Wikimedia Commons" href="https://commons.wikimedia.org/wiki/File:Wifi_hidden_station_problem.svg"><img width="512" alt="Wifi hidden station problem" src="https://upload.wikimedia.org/wikipedia/commons/thumb/2/2b/Wifi_hidden_station_problem.svg/512px-Wifi_hidden_station_problem.svg.png"></a>